 Project timeline and progress

-Construction works started in early 2023 and are expected to be complete in mid 2024.
+Construction works started in early 2023 and are expected to be complete late 2024.

 Watch progress from September to December 2023, as we replaced the concrete walls and covered the base with rockwork to create a meandering creek with a more natural look and feel.
 Not only will this create a more appealing environment where people can interact with nature - it will also improve water quality and waterway health by slowing down water flows.